Positive Displacement Pumps - PD Pumps | DAE Pumps

 Rotary Pumps

-Rotary pumps by DAE Pumps provide consistent movement of sludge, slurry, thick mud, chemical, solids, and a variety of mixed fluids and solids.
-Let us help you select the gear, lobe, vane, screw, or twin-screw pump that is right for your application need.
+A rotary positive displacement pump works to provide consistent movement of sludge, slurry, thick mud, chemical, solids, and a variety of mixed fluids and solids.
+Let us help you select the gear, lobe, vane, screw, twin-screw or diaphragm pump that is right for your application need, as we specialize in rotary positive displacement pumps.

 Reciprocating Positive Displacement Pumps

-Reciprocating positive displacement pumps repeat a back-and-forth movement that draws the into a chamber then pushes them out the other end.
+Reciprocating positive displacement pumps repeat a back-and-forth movement that draws the fluid pumped into a chamber then pushes them out the other end.
 The high viscosity fluids are suctioned in then rapidly pushed out.
-The repeated action can cause strong vibrations in the pump during operation, but DAE Pump heavy-duty pump minimizes the vibrations for smooth operations.
-Once the material is suctioned into the chamber, the valve closes and doesn’t allow the fluid back out.
-When the pump pushes the liquids out, the valve around the outlet opens for the fluids to flow out the discharge or outlet end.
+This repeated pumped fluid action can cause strong vibrations in the pump during operation, but DAE Pump heavy-duty pump casing minimizes the vibrations for smooth operations.
+Once the highly viscous fluids or material is suctioned into the chamber through the pump inlet, the valve closes and doesn’t allow the pumped fluid back out.
+When the pump pushes the liquids out, the valve around the outlet opens for the pumped liquid to flow out the discharge or outlet end.
 We provide piston and diaphragm pumps for large scale industrial operations.

 Diaphragm Pumps:

-Diaphragm pumps use a flexible membrane that expands the volume of the pumping chamber bringing in the fluid by opening the inlet valve, then compresses to push out the materials through the outlet valve.
-DAE Pumps diaphragm pumps are hermetically sealed, making them safe for pumping hazardous and corrosive liquids.
+A diaphragm pump uses a flexible membrane that expands the fixed volume of the pumping chamber, bringing in the fluid by opening the inlet valve, then compressing it to high pressures to push out the materials through the outlet valve.
+DAE Pumps diaphragm pumps are hermetically sealed, making them safe for pumping hazardous, corrosive and shear sensitive fluids.
 They also work well in water treatment, paints, oils, metering, dispensing.
-Diaphragm pumps are self-priming and are excellent for working with low flow applications that need high-pressure output.
+Unlike centrifugal pumps, diaphragm pumps are self-priming and are excellent for working with low flow applications that need high-pressure output.

 Diaphragm Pumps Diagram